Particular/docs.particular.net/architecture/hybrid-systems.md

 ---
 title: Hybrid systems
-summary:
+summary: Systems deployed both in the cloud and on-premises
 reviewed: 2023-07-18
 ---

 Hybrid systems contain of components of the same system running on the cloud and components running on-premises.
 This might be a temporary situation in a lift and shift strategy, or it can be permanent state for various reasons (e.g. risk, legal, costs, etc.).
 Hybrid scenarios can become tricky to implement when the on-premises part of the system relies on an existing message broker.
 Some broker technologies might also not be compatible with modern cloud infrastructure (e.g. MSMQ).

 ## Shared Broker